What does the current Physician’s Manual include?

 Once the documentation has been updated, physicians will be able to bill with confidence thus alleviating surprises during the audit process.

-There are a number of issues with the current Physician’s Manual and supporting documents.
+Long answer: There are a number of issues with the current Physician’s Manual and supporting documents.
 The primary problems that underlie many of the other issues are due to the wording used to describe clinical service descriptions and clinical diagnoses.
 The ICD-9-CM descriptions for clinical diagnoses are out of date and the Canadian Classification of Procedures (CCP) has not been supported for over a decade and therefore is not current.
 Since these are out of date, Nova Scotia (and other provinces using the descriptions) has had to develop its own clinical service definitions to create new health service codes whenever new health services become insured in the province.

 The many layers of rules and modifiers necessary to claim each health service have made the process confusing, cumbersome, and highly prone to errors.
 This complexity has also made it difficult to create new health service codes in a timely manner so the entire breadth of insured services fails to capture many procedures, diagnoses and treatments that physicians are currently providing.

-Other logistical issues are:
+Other logistical issues:

 - inconsistent translation of new information from the bulletins to the manual